ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 ux, uz = sv.displacement_components()  # in-plane components
 ```

-Animations can be generated via ``examples/all_waves_collage.py`` which iterates
+Animations can be generated via ``examples/all_waves_collage.py`` which
-over every class in the catalog and writes a short MP4 file for each one into an
+iterates over every class in the catalog and writes a short MP4 file for each
-``output`` directory.
+one into an ``output`` directory.
+The script now also assembles these movies
+into a single collage video.
+GPU acceleration via ``cupy`` is used by default
+for smoother, high-resolution output when available.

 Additional standalone scripts in the ``examples`` directory demonstrate simple